Gene Elston

-Robert Gene Elston (March 26, 1922 – September 5, 2015) was a Major League Baseball (MLB) broadcaster, primarily with the Houston Astros.
+Robert Gene Elston (March 26, 1922 – September 5, 2015) was an American Major League Baseball (MLB) broadcaster, primarily with the Houston Astros.

 Early life and career

 A native of Fort Dodge, Iowa, Elston was born on March 26, 1922.
 He started work in 1940 with the radio station KVFD.
 He did baseball and high school basketball before he was sent to serve in World War II.
 He returned in 1944 for the station.
 He moved to Waterloo, Iowa to cover the minor league baseball Waterloo White Hawks of the Illinois–Indiana–Iowa League in 1946.
 His first job in the major leagues was eight years later in 1954, when he became the number two radio announcer for the Chicago Cubs, alongside Bert Wilson.
 In 1958, he moved to a national radio audience by announcing the Game of the Day on the Mutual Broadcasting System, with Bob Feller.

 Houston

 In 1961, Elston joined veteran radio broadcaster Loel Passe to announce the final season of Houston's minor league franchise, the Houston Buffs.
 With the expansion of the major league and the inaugural 1962 season of the Houston Colt 45s, Elston was chosen to lead the radio broadcast.
 Passe stayed on as the color commentator with Elston until Passe retired in 1976.
 Elston had numerous broadcast partners, such as Harry Kalas (1965 to 1970), Bob Prince (1976), Dewayne Staats (1977 to 1984), and Larry Dierker (1980 to 1986).

 The team changed its name to the Astros three years later, and Elston continued as their main announcer through 1986, when he ended his association with the Astros and joined Tal Smith Enterprises as a consultant and researcher.

 Elston's broadcasting style was somewhat restrained, as opposed to being a "homer."
 However, he left himself just enough room to get excited during historic moments, such as Nolan Ryan's fifth career no-hitter:

 In 25 seasons, Elston called eleven no-hitters and two division clinchers for the Astros to go along with calling the 500th home run of Eddie Mathews and Nolan Ryan passing Walter Johnson for strikeouts.
 In late 1986, Dick Wagner fired Elston, who responded by stating, "If they want somebody to phony up some excitement, I can’t change my personality."